Wabi Sabi Meets Minimalism: Creating a Serene Modern Aesthetic

 decorative table bases.
 You can also use smaller plaster tiles to create wall arrangements.
 This

 allows for flexibility in design.
 Mix and match patterns for a unique look.
-The possibilities are
+Consider using plaster

 Maintaining and Caring for Your Plaster Decorations